bjoernknafla/amp/README.markdown

     Windows Vista backend for its build in condition variable support.

 ### References ###

-Many thanks to Anthony Williams and Dimitriy V'jukov (names in order of discussion contacts) for their interest and time to discuss the condition variable implementation, and their invaluable and awesome feedback that opened my eyes and made this code more correct and faster.
-All remaining errors in the code are mine.

  *  David R. Butenhof, Programming POSIX Threads, Addison-Wesley, 1997
  *  Bil Lewis and Danile J. Berg, Multithreaded Programming with Pthreads,